 \epsilon_{ij} \sim \mathcal{N}(0, \sigma^2) $$

-where $\beta_2 \bar{x_{i}}$ accounts for the effect of cluster-level confounders.
+where β2xi accounts for the effect of cluster-level confounders.
 In Econometrics, this is known as a Mundlak Device (Mundlak 1978) and has many extensions (e.g., Wooldridge 2021).
 For clarity, we term it a Group Mean Covariate model design.
 We can see what this looks like as a DAG in Figure 6c.
 From this diagram, we see that the site mean temperature is controlled for in estimating the temperature effect.
 The mean temperature of a site is estimated while controlling for each measured temperature.

-The site mean temperature coefficient, called a contextual effect (Antonakis et al. 2021) in the Group Mean Covariate design, shows how changing the mean temperature of a site - and all properties that correlate with site mean temperature - would affect snail abundance were the temperature within a plot to stay the same.
+The site mean temperature coefficient, called a contextual effect (Antonakis et al. 2021) in the Group Mean Covariate design, shows how changing the mean temperature of a site – and all properties that correlate with site mean temperature – would affect snail abundance were the temperature within a plot to stay the same.
 For example, if our plot was 10 degrees C, what would snail abundance be if said plot was in a site with an average temperature of 5 degrees C versus 20 degrees C?
 If the contextual effect is 0, then we can conclude that a simple mixed model would have sufficed and that omitted variable bias was not a problem in this particular analysis (Antonakis et al. 2021).

 The above statistical model design will run into problems, however, if the correlation between our causal variable of interest and its cluster-level mean is too strong for the estimator being used (e.g., r > 0.85 for OLS).
 To solve this, we can use a model design that removes this correlation by looking at cluster-level anomalies in the causal variable of interest relative to its cluster mean.
 We accomplish this with a Group Mean Centering design.
-Here we subtract the cluster level mean from the causal variable of interest.
-This approach decomposes our causal variable of interest into between and within cluster terms.
-The site mean temperature term is the between site effect, and the anomaly from the site mean term is the within-site temperature effect.
+Here we subtract the cluster-level mean from the causal variable of interest.
+This approach decomposes our causal variable of interest into between- and within-cluster terms.
+The site mean temperature term is the between-site effect, and the anomaly from the site mean term is the within-site temperature effect.
 We can see this in the following model:

-yij=β0+β1xij-xi+β2xi+δi+ϵij δi∼N0,σsite2 ϵij∼N0,σ2
+yij=β0+β1xij-xi+β2xi+δi+ϵij δi∼N0,σsite2

 (9)